stechstudio/slack-laravel-api/README.md

 # Slack Laravel API
 Easily handle Slack web hook requests via Laravel style routing with Middleware authentication.
-If you have ever implemented a webhook for Slack, your going to want to try this.
+If you have ever implemented a webhook for Slack, you're going to want to try this.

 ## Versions and compatibility
-* **PHP Version:** *>=7.2*
+* **PHP Version**: *>=7.2*
 * **Laravel**: *^5.7|^6.0*

 ## Installation